-Consisting of students, University faculty, staff, and/or administration, these groups deal with campus wide issues and make recommendations for the University regarding issues like academic policies, budget, sustainability and campus services.
-University committees include:
+University committees consist of students, faculty, staff, and/or administration, these groups deal with campus wide issues and make recommendations for the University regarding issues like academic policies, budget, sustainability and campus services.

 Administration and Business Affairs

 The Diversity Awards committee’s mission is to coordinate the implementation of various diversity award programs.
 In this capacity, its job is to develop guidelines for the programs, recommend participants or proposals and evaluate the program’s effectiveness, and make recommendations for change when necessary.
 The programs are as follows: the Probationary Faculty Development Awards, the Graduate Equity Fellowship, the Chancellor’s Doctoral Incentive Program, and the Sally Casanova Pre-doctoral Program awards.